sueszli/fast-snek/README.md

 	- usually ~4x faster when single-threaded [^PyPy] but not parallel and very constrained.
 - the `multiprocessing` standard library
 	- high call overhead, (de)serialization overhead, resource overhead.
-- mixing c/c++ code with python
+- mixing c/c++ code with python 🔥
+	- a) extending cpython: fastest, but hard to implement.
-	- fastest, but takes a lot of work to avoid (de)serialization overhead.
+	- b) ctypes: signifiantly slower, but a lot easier to implement.

-you have to be very intentional with the way you mix c and python:

-1. try to move as much of the computation as possible into the extension.
-2. if you’re dealing with a lot of shared memory, use c-extension modules with `mmap()` to reduce serialization overhead. otherwise call the foreign-function-interface with as little data as possible.

 <br><br>